-B.11.4.1.
-Judging Area #5: Use of the performance zone and allowed time to maximum advantage - 80K features.
+- B.11.4.1.
+Judging Area #5: Use of the performance zone and allowed time to maximum advantage 80K - a) The full width, height and depth of the performance area should be exploited in a well-balanced manner.
+Each element and transition should be executed at a height, distance and lateral position and orientation for maximum effect and to enable clear assessment of its features.
 Any wind effects should be imperceptible or hidden.
 The competitor should make effective use of the time available to display a wide and interesting range of elements and manoeuvres.